MrPluto0/douyin/README.md

 viper.Get("new_config")
 ```

+## How to develop

+### Write core code

+Write code in `app`

-### Test
+### Test core code

-For each finished apis, it needs to be tested.
+For each finished apis, it needs to be tested in `tests` folder.

+For each utils, it needs to be tested basicly in the same level folder.

 The standards are as follows:

 - Test all error code's examples which the apis may response.
 - Write notes above this line or subtest including name to explain this test.